ds1sqe/InputMethodAutoChanger.nvim/README.md

 # InputMethodAutoChanger.nvim
 ## Automatticaly Change Input Method in neovim
+if you use Non-English Langauge in Input Mode, automatically change to english when you leave Inputmode And you come back to Input Mode, change to Non-English Langauge what you used in Input mode

 currently only available on linux - ibus only

 you can use this plugin at your main config,